 Not only is it a federal holiday, but many of their customers will not be working that day either.

-, but he should not have had to go through the fuss and bother of getting that done.
+But he should not have had to go through the fuss and bother of getting that done.

 If you have a load delivering on Memorial Day, you may want to double-check to make sure someone will be there to receive your load.

 Your first line of contact may be your driver manager (or fleet manager).
-He or she can call to double-check for you.

 If you prefer to go right to the source and contact the receiver directly, fine.

 If you find the situation different from what your dispatch says, contact your driver manager to work out things out.

 Also, please be aware that this year, holiday weekend traffic is predicted to be slightly higher than usual.

-than usual.
 Mike and I wish you safe travels and lots of money saving opportunities on the road.